petelinmn/tetris-engine/readme.md

  };
 ```

-You can set appearance for shapes
+You can set appearance for shapes in css,
+but you should specify this classes in rendering took them from gameState

 ```css
 .shape.MyShape1 {